excln/BmsONE/docs/readme_en.txt

 In [Info] window, you can input basic information of the song.
 Initial BPM should be set before notes are located because it affects waveforms and preview sounds.

-Currently, the functionalities on BPM events, long notes and bar lines are passive, that is, these objects cannot be edited but can be shown if the file already contains them.
-Bar lines are automatically added every four beats.
+To edit bar lines, Ctrl+Click on measures bar, the leftmost lane of the sequence view, where measure numbers are displayed.
+Bar lines with gray numbers are temporary, that is, they are added automatically every four beats and can move or become permanent when another bar line is inserted or removed manually.

+To edit BPM events, click on the lane next to measures bar.
+After placing or selecting a BPM event, a small tool bar to input BPM appears.

-BGA data cannot even be loaded.
-Thus existing BGA data will be lost if edited by this application.
+BGA data and most extra data cannot be edited, but they will not be lost by this application.

+A configuration file is stored in a directory such as:
+  [Windows] C:\Users\<USER>\AppData\Local\BmsONE
+  [Mac OS X] ~/Library/Preferences/BmsONE

 This application has two locales: English and Japanese.
 The language is determined by system settings.